onflow/docs/docs/evm/guides/foundry.md

 forge init
 ```

-This will create a test contract called `Counter` in the `contracts` directory with associated tests and deployment scripts.
+This will create a contract called `Counter` in the `contracts` directory with associated tests and deployment scripts.
 We can replace this with our own ERC-20 contract.
 To verify the initial setup, you can run the tests for `Counter`:

 ```shell
 forge test